xy-liao/jp2forge_web/docs/installation.md

 ## Docker Installation

 For Docker-based installation, please see the separate [Docker Setup Guide](docker_setup.md).

+**Version 0.1.3 Update**: The Docker setup has been completely redesigned with significant reliability improvements.
+The new Docker configuration provides:

+- Enhanced error handling and dependency checks
+- Automatic environment configuration
+- Better service health checks and timeout management
+- Improved container startup sequence
+- Fixed Git-based dependency issues
+- Comprehensive troubleshooting support

+This makes it much easier to deploy JP2Forge Web using Docker, even for users with minimal Docker experience.

 ## Manual Installation